Britain's Tesco outperforming rivals, but strike threat grows

 Both unions have rejected Tesco's offer of a 4% annual pay increase.

-Tesco says it has had made a fair pay offer and has plans in place to help mitigate any impacts.
+Tesco says it has had made a fair pay offer and has plans in place to help to mitigate any impact.

+Separately on Tuesday, the GMB union said that Asda, Britain's third-biggest supermarket group, is also facing potential strike action over its pay offer to distribution workers.
+A ballot of members closes on Dec.
+20.

 British retailers are already grappling with delays in international supply chains that are being compounded by labour shortages in domestic transport and warehousing networks, with a lack of heavy goods vehicle (HGV) drivers particularly acute.